iitkcpslab/MobileRobotRecharging/mobile-recharger-path-planning-scheduling/README.md

 Published in: IROS-2021 .
 Authors: Tanmoy Kundu, Indranil Saha.
 Both of them are with the Department of Computer Science and Engineering, IIT Kanpur.

+The paper can be found in this link : https://ieeexplore.ieee.org/document/9636078

 In many multi-robot applications, mobile worker robots are often engaged in performing some tasks repetitively by following pre-computed trajectories.
 As these robots are